Ledgerback/DGSF/Grants/Artizen Fund.md

 Concerning fundraising, we have raised ~$432.00 from participating in the MetaGov Governance Research round on Gitcoin.

-Concerning our outputs, we have published the following outputs:
+Concerning our work, we have published the following outputs:

 1. Pitchdeck: A pitchdeck providing an overview of the DGSF project's aims and benefits, available here: https://docs.google.com/presentation/d/1Tg0421j_ktrorTFGYNdhaVx_wzZ0Fow359DI1uiAdR4/edit?usp=sharing.
 2. DAO Index Dashboard: a prototype web-based user interface for exploring the DAO Index ratings and data repository, available here: https://joan816.softr.app/